andrewaguiar/natural-date/README.md

 # Natural Date - Alpha

-Natural language date/time parser in Ruby. `natural-date` can convert from plain text to date expressions that can symbolize since single dates till recurrent dates.
+Natural language date parser in Ruby. `natural-date` can convert from plain text to date expressions that can symbolize both single dates and recurrent dates.

 ## Installation